mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 The data in this chapter, and the majority of this thesis are drawn from stages 3 and 4.
 As such, the observations on starting point and subsequent emergent resources are based on that period.
 See the previous chapter for a recap

-#### Starting design processes which draw on home funds of knowledge

 <!-- NOTE try to focus on agency as well? -->

 <!-- NOTE - research notes include
 - how agency can be viewed in this domain,